Stories

 The more I studied the Bible, the more inconsistencies I recognized.
 This church was spreading some out-and-out lies.

-My trips home to see Mom, Dad, and my Brothers never stopped, but my attendance at this place began to wane more and more each trip
+My trips home to see Mom, Dad, and my Brothers never stopped, but my attendance at this place began to wane more and more with each trip

 .I went back to the place when my parents-in-law passed away.
 Though these people honored Kady's parents, their distaste for me was evident.
 They looked scared of me.
 Outsider!